-The Facebook, Google+ and Twitter social buttons support multiple languages.
-A default language can be chosen in the NGFB Open Graph+ settings, and the Pro version switches the social button language with the webpage language (WordPress locale).
-NGFB Open Graph+ can also include hashtags, from WordPress and NextGEN Gallery tag names, in the Open Graph / Rich Pin description, tweet text, and social captions.
+The Facebook, Google+ and Twitter sharing buttons support multiple languages.
+A default language can be chosen in the NGFB settings, and the Pro version switches the sharing button language with the webpage language / WordPress locale.
+NGFB can also include hashtags from WordPress and NextGEN Gallery tag names in the Open Graph (Facebook) and Pinterest Rich Pin descriptions, Tweet text, and other social captions.

-NGFB Open Graph+ (Pro version) allows you to customize the field names, label, and show / remove the following Contact Methods from the user profile page:
+NGFB (Pro version) allows you to customize the field names, label, and add / remove the following contacts from the user profile page: